Ranthambore National Park is in the ‘Sawai Madhopur’ district of Rajasthan, 130 kilometers away from the capital city of Jaipur.

 How Do I Go to Ranthambore National Park?

 The nearest city and railway station is at Sawai Madhopur, about 11 kilometers away.
 Kota is a major railway station at about 110 kilometers north east of the National Park.
 Many trains stops at Kota.

 The capital city of Jaipur is also conveniently located at 130 kilometers distance.
 Jaipur has the International Airport connecting the rest of the world with Rajasthan.

 What are the Timings of Ranthambore National Park?

-There are good facilities to stay near to the Ranthambore wildlife sanctuary or Ranthambore National Park, as it is called.
+There are good facilities to stay near to the wildlife sanctuary and National Park.